Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Whole Masoor Dal

 This Brown Lentil (Masoor) Dal recipe is perfect for a quick and easy dinner.
-Made in the Instant Pot, it’s a one-pot meal that’s healthy, flavorful, and comforting.
+Made in the Instant Pot, it’s a one-pot meal that’s nutritious, flavorful, and comforting.
 With its aromatic spices, tangy tomatoes, and creamy lentils, it’s sure to become a family favorite.

 Get the Whole Masoor Dal recipe.